Nancy Seear, Baroness Seear: Carers champion

 Baroness Seear was also remembered as a pioneer for carers and women's rights.
 In 1963, as a Reader in Personnel Management at the LSE, she was approached by the Rev. Mary Webster, who had given up her work as a Minister to care for her aged parents, and hit the UK headlines with her highly effective campaigning work.
 Seear said that within five minutes of meeting Mary Webster, "I knew that she was someone quite exceptional".

 Seear became one of twelve founder members of the NCSWD – the National Council for Single Woman and Her Dependants – on 15 December 1965; another prominent member was Sir Keith Joseph.
 She continued working for the movement and eventually became a Patron of the Carers National Association, when it was formed by a merger with the Association of Carers on 14 May 1988.

+Personal life

-Seear was unmarried, and stated herself to be a republican.
-She died on 23 April 1997, aged 83.
+Seear was a Christian.
+She was unmarried, and stated herself to be a republican.
+She died from cancer in London on 23 April 1997, aged 83.